10 Best Pieces of Advice People Wish They Knew Before Adopting a Second Cat

 If you’re considering adding a second cat to your feline family, research the process to ensure both cats’ safety.
 It could mean the difference between your cats becoming best friends and the predicament of having to rehome your new cat because they can’t get along.

-On a popular cat advice forum, someone asked other users: “What is one piece of advice you wish someone had told you about the process of getting a second cat?”
-Cat lovers flooded the thread with these insights.
+On a popular cat advice forum, someone asked other users: “What is one piece of advice you wish someone had told you about the process of adopting a second cat?”
+Here’s what they had to say.

 1. Get At Least One More Litter Box